 Performance-wise there is hardly anything to complain about with the Redmi K20 Pro.
 For anyone who doesn’t know, the 7nm process-based Snapdragon 855 that drives the handset is currently the best Qualcomm chipset and has a tri-cluster architecture.
 There is one extreme performance cores clocked at 2.84GHz followed by a couple of performance cores ticking at 2.41GHz, and four most power-efficient cores at 1.78GHz.

-The combination of best of Qualcomm SoC, Adreno 640GPU, 6gigs of RAM and fast 64GB storage (UFS 2.1) makes it snappy and capable of handling every app or game I’ve tried convincingly.
+The combination of best of Qualcomm SoC, up to 8GB of RAM and fast UFS 2.1 storage (up to 256GB) makes it snappy and capable of handling every app or game I’ve tried convincingly.

 While I was using the K20 Pro as my daily driver, it responded well to almost everything.
 The UI felt responsive and apps loaded without any hitch.
-Xiaomi claims that there is a custom graphene cooling tech that can keep the system cool by 8°C.
+Xiaomi claims that there is a custom graphene cooling tech that can keep the system cool by 8°C with extended heavy usage.

 Playing PUGB Mobile with HDR quality and extreme fame rate graphic settings on the Mi K20 Pro was a great experience and we didn’t experience any throttling in performance.
 In the controlled room temperature, the phone did get warm touching 40C in certain spots within 15 minutes of gameplay.
 However, the temperature doesn’t go beyond that.

-Back at its home turf and in Europe, Xiaomi offers Redmi K20 Pro (or MI 9T Pro) in the combination of 8GB+128GB and 8GB+256GB options as well.
-Xiaomi India hopefully will follow suit.
-As far as performance hardware goes, the OnePlus 7 will have the slight advantage of UFS 3.1 that should be noticeable while installing large game files.
+As far as performance hardware goes, the OnePlus 7 will have the slight advantage of UFS 3.1 that should be noticeable only while transferring or installing large files.

 Redmi K20 Camera Review